AnnaGerber/little-bits-js/README.md

 We'll be using the Node.js platform for running the JavaScript programs that we develop.
 You can download Node.js from [nodejs.org](http://nodejs.org/)

-[Johnny-Five](https://github.com/rwaldron/johnny-five) is an Open Source Arduino programming framework for Node.js that we will use to communicate with the Little Bits Arduino At Heart Module.
+[Johnny-Five](https://github.com/rwaldron/johnny-five) is an Open Source Arduino programming framework for Node.js that we will use to communicate with the LittleBits Arduino At Heart Module.

 We'll be using the terminal (command line) to run our programs.
 On Mac open `/Applications/Utilities/Terminal.app` or on Windows, launch `Start > All Programs > Accessories > Command Prompt`.